Drum Major Training Program

 The Drum Major Society offers a training and tryout program that is designed to assist both seasoned and inexperienced Drum Major candidates with leadership skills, understanding basic style, technique, and pattern construction.

-The program has a MINIMUM set of requirements that each candidate must achieve in order to be considered eligible for the position:
+The program has a MINIMUM set of requirements that each candidate must achieve in order to be considered eligible for certification:

 - A selected group of students will participate in a second round of auditions

 - An essay qualification form is required for all candidates and will be administered at some point during the Training process.